Formula Student Germany

 Formula Student Germany is an international design competition, for which technically oriented students accept the challenge to develop a single-seat formula race car, design it, and ultimately build it.
 For five days the international student teams then compete with the vehicles they constructed.

-The Formula Student Electric is a subordination of the Formula Student which will promote the development of electric vehicles.
-The Schaeffler Group has been supporting Formula Student Germany teams since 2006 respective Formula Student Electric teams since 2010.
+These subordinates of the Formula Student promote the development and construction of electric and driverless vehicles within the Formula Student-Competition.
+The Schaeffler Group has been supporting the Formula Student Germany teams since 2006, Formula Student Electric teams since 2010 and teams building a driverless car since 2017.

 We wish all Schaeffler Group teams a successful racing season!